Hyundai Glovis: Facts and accidents

-On 15 February 2018 MV Glovis Spring ran aground within the Paracel Islands waters.
+On 15 February 2018, MV Glovis Spring ran aground within Paracel Islands waters.
 The vessel was sailing from Singapore to Hong Kong, with over 3,400 brand new European manufactured cars on board, when it ended up in shallow waters, possibly related to the shifting of landfill materials arranged by the Chinese authorities, and aggravated by extreme low tide sea conditions.
 Two Chinese companies immediately proposed to assist with the maritime salvage promptly sending divers and tugboats.
 The operation was finally awarded to a joint venture formed by Messrs Ardent and Guangzhou Salvage.
-MV Glovis Spring was successfully refloated, and made free 4 days after the grounding.
+MV Glovis Spring was successfully refloated and made free 4 days after the grounding.

-On Monday 21 May 2018 MV Auto Banner, part of the Glovis tonnage, caught fire while alongside Incheon port, due to overheating of one of the vehicles just loaded on board, destined for Libya.
+On Monday, 21 May 2018, MV Auto Banner, part of the Glovis tonnage, caught fire while alongside Incheon port, due to overheating of one of the vehicles just loaded on board, destined for Libya.
 The crew of 28 had to be quickly evacuated from on board, while fire brigades proceeded to successfully extinguish the fire from sea, shore and air.
-MV Auto Banner was built in 1988, and used to be part of STX Pan Ocean fleet.
-The ship was certified in good condition, according to a recent port state inspection performed in January 2018 in Portland, US.
+MV Auto Banner was built in 1988 and used to be part of the STX Pan Ocean fleet.
+The ship was certified in good condition, according to a port state inspection performed in January 2018 in Portland, US.

 On 7 September 2019, Greenpeace activists temporary blocked the discharging of Korean SUV vehicles into Bremerhaven port, disrupting for several hours the operations of MV Glovis Sky.